Administrative Management Theory

 8. Centralization, Managers should retain final responsibility but also need to give their subordinates enough authority to do their jobs properly.
 The problem is to find the best amount of centralization in each case.

-9. The Hierarchy, The line of authority in an organization often represented today by.
-The neat boxes and lines of the organization chart-runs in order of rank from top managers to the lowest level of the enterprise.
+The line of authority in an organization often represented today by.
+The neat

 10. Order, Materials and people should be in the right place at the right time.
 People in particular should be in the jobs or positions most suited for them.